 Radon in granite building materials has never been considered a major source of radon in the home.
 Radon is found not only in granite but in cement, bricks and other stone building materials as well.
-But the amount of radium present in granite countertops and fireplaces rarely in themselves can contribute to elevated radon gas levels in a building.
+However, the amount of radium present in granite counter tops and fireplaces rarely in themselves can contribute to elevated radon gas levels in a building.

 Consider the huge surface area of all the soil and rocks below and around the foundation of a house in comparison to the stone building materials in the home.
 Radon rising into the home from the earth is almost always the major cause of high radon levels.